Best Practices and Guidelines on How to Build Elementor Contact Page Template

 - Keep it clutter-free.
 Avoid adding unnecessary rows and fields that can potentially disturb your audience.
 The simpler it’s designed, the better.

 - Add a success message after submitting a contact form.
 Oftentimes, users are taken to a page without any message after submitting a contact form.
-Many users can find it confusing because they need to know if their message has been successfully sent to you.
+Many users can find it confusing because they need to know if their message has been successfully sent to them.

 - Make it interactive.
 For example, you can integrate the contact page with a Google map widget with a pin of your company’s location.